Zacaria/apidays-2023/docs/Presentation.md

 We need to clarify what could go wrong <!-- .element: class="fragment" data-fragment-index="1" -->

+It's even better when it's embedded in the language <!-- .element: class="fragment" data-fragment-index="2" -->

 ----

 2016 : Do you remember the [left-pad drama](https://qz.com/646467/how-one-programmer-broke-the-internet-by-deleting-a-tiny-piece-of-code) ?